DPDK/dpdk/doc/guides/tools/pdump.rst

         Once the libpcap development files are installed, the libpcap based PMD can be enabled by setting CONFIG_RTE_LIBRTE_PMD_PCAP=y and recompiling the DPDK.

+      * The ``dpdk-pdump`` tool runs as a DPDK secondary process.
+It exits when the primary application exits.

 Running the Application
 -----------------------